basham/swit-workshop-impact/slides.md

 *Accessibility.
 Front-end dev.
 Design systems.*

 Notes:
 I'm Chris Basham.
 I've worked at Indiana University since 2012, as a UX designer and front-end developer, working on various web software products.
-Over recent years, I've dived deeper into the topic of accessibility, and I want to share with you what I've learned regarding the intersection of these topics.
+Today, I want to share with you a topic I've been studying and practicing over this last year.